Neffy Epi Sprayers Now Available in U.S. Pharmacies and Online

-Patients with food, drug and stinging insect allergies should be able to get their prescriptions filled for the neffy epinephrine sprayer in the coming days.
+Updated February 2025 – Patients with food, drug and stinging insect allergies are increasingly able to get prescriptions filled for the neffy epinephrine sprayer.

-ARS Pharmaceuticals announced on Sept.
-23 that neffy, the first non-needle treatment for severe allergic reactions, is now available from U.S. pharmacies.
-Neffy sprayers are also being shipped from an online pharmacy to patients who pre-ordered on neffy.com.
+In September 2024, ARS Pharmaceuticals announced that neffy, the first non-needle treatment for severe allergic reactions, had become available in U.S. pharmacies.
+Neffy sprayers were also being shipped from an online pharmacy to patients who ordered on neffy.com.

-“Pharmacies are processing prescriptions, our supply chain is fully operational, and most importantly, the first patients are now receiving neffy,” says ARS Pharma’s Chief Commercial Officer Eric Karas.
+“Pharmacies are processing prescriptions, our supply chain is fully operational, and most importantly, patients are now receiving neffy,” says ARS Pharma’s Chief Commercial Officer Eric Karas.

-The Food and Drug Administration approved neffy on August 9 for adults and children weighing 66 pounds and up.
+The Food and Drug Administration approved neffy in August 2024 for adults and children weighing 66 pounds and up.
 Since the approval, ARS Pharma’s President and CEO Richard Lowenthal says “the level of excitement has been very high.”

-With the FDA’s green light, the company moved quickly to ramp up manufacturing and start shipping to pharmacy distributors.
+With the FDA’s green light, the company ramped up manufacturing and started shipping to pharmacy distributors.

 How to Get Neffy Sprayers